3ds Max Guidelines

 Bitmaps for colored inputs like Diffuse, Emissive, Reflection and Refraction each use sRGB color space, while all the other inputs use linear color space.
 Normal maps should also use linear.

-Color space for Diffuse textures should be Auto, or sRGB, or From 3ds max.
+Color space for Diffuse textures should be set to Auto, or sRGB, or From 3ds max.

 Color space for Normal Map textures should be None, or Inverse Gamma 1.0.

-Normal map textures must be saved in linear color space, without Gamma or sRGB.
+Normal map textures should be saved in linear color space, without Gamma or sRGB.
 Use a histogram to check.

 UV Guidelines

-DCC Importer will always attempt to preserve the existing UVs if possible.
+DCC Importer will always favor preservation of the artist's original intent for the final visual appearance of the model.
 It examines each material in depth, and chooses different conversion strategies depending on material complexity.

 VRayMtl examples of increasing material complexity